Keiji Inafune: Producer

 Long time producer Tokuro Fujiwara, departed Capcom.
 Inafune was then made producer for the next Mega Man title, Mega Man 8 in 1996.
-Inafune produced the three-dimensional Mega Man Legends series after receiving requests from Sony to develop a new 3D Mega Man series exclusively for the PlayStation.
+After an internal restructure at Capcom, Inafune became the general manager of Capcom Production Studio 2 in 1998.
+He produced the three-dimensional Mega Man Legends series after receiving requests from Sony to develop a new 3D Mega Man series exclusively for the PlayStation.
 Although he envisioned high sales and was an ambitious supporter to the development of the game, it was not a massive success and Inafune likens it to a "clumsy son".
-Inafune says it was quite difficult to promote the game, as there was little media interest in yet another Mega man title.
+Inafune says it was quite difficult to promote the game, as there was little media interest in yet another Mega Man title.
 Inafune was a promotion producer for Resident Evil 2, which in contrast to Mega Man Legends, had huge interest and was an easy game to sell.

 Originally, Inafune had intended to end the series with Mega Man X5, stating, "I had very little to do with X5.
 I just told the team to 'finish off the series with this title,' and left it at that.
 That's why the game itself has a real feel of finality to it."
 Instead, he became co-producer for the new Mega Man game that Inti Creates had been commissioned to develop, and requested that they make Zero the main character.
 However, Capcom chose to continue the X series without him, extending it to Mega Man X8.

 Inafune also developed another series, the samurai-era Japanese themed Onimusha, which has spawned various sequels.

 Keiji Inafune was producer for the Mega Man Battle Network series, which is set outside the continuity of the rest of the Mega Man story lines and introduced role-playing and strategic elements.
 According to Inafune, he received the basis for creating the series from observing his son.
-Inafune contributed the redesign of Mega Man for the first game, and he says it took quite a bit of convincing for the artists to let him do it, and even then they made additional changes to Inafune's redesign.
+Inafune contributed the Battle Network redesign of Punk from Mega Man III, and he says it took quite a bit of convincing for the artists to let him do it, and even then they made additional changes to Inafune's redesign.